Support for junior researchers

 Graph: percentage of men and women who want to remain in scientific research.

-Source: The Chemistry PhD: the Impact on women’s retention - Reproduced by permission of the Royal Society of Chemistry and the UK Resource Centre for Women in SET ; A report prepared by Jessica Lober Newsome, 2008
+Source: The Chemistry PhD: the Impact on women’s retention - Reproduced by permission of the Royal Society of Chemistry and the UK Resource Centre for Women in SET, opens a file in a new window ; A report prepared by Jessica Lober Newsome, 2008

 But isn't it the case that the particularly good and talented women stay at university?
 Far from it.
 In a very detailed study, Linzer junior researchers show that in the technical subjects, women with good grades very often leave university prematurely.
 The main reason for this is social discomfort: women with very good grades do not have doubts over their academic/technical abilities, but instead over whether they are in the right place at all.
 This situation for women in technical subjects with a very high proportion of men is described in great detail in this article.